 Lubbock has excellent weather year-round, making it easy to get outside and explore.
 When the weather heats up during spring and summer, grab some fishing poles, pack a picnic and head to Buffalo Springs Lake.
 The lake is a haven on sunny days, a place where wakeboarding and camping are popular for families with kids of all ages.
-Another family favorite in Lubbock is the Stars & Stripes Drive-In Theatre, a throwback outdoor drive-in with a quirky, 1950s vibe and family-friendly flicks.
-In fact, this theater was recently rated No. 3 in the whole country by TripAdvisor.
-The theater’s on-site cafe sells traditional all-American faves like hamburgers and hot dogs or try their signature Chihuahua sandwich.
+Another family favorite in Lubbock is the Stars & Stripes Drive-In Theatre, a throwback outdoor drive-in with a retro, 1950s vibe and family-friendly flicks.
+In fact, this theater has been rated No. 3 in the whole country by TripAdvisor.
+The theater’s onsite cafe sells traditional all-American faves like hamburgers and hot dogs or try their signature Chihuahua sandwich.

 Finally, if you have some sports fans in the family, plan a visit to Texas Tech University and Lubbock Christian University.
 While planning, see if you can catch a sporting event such as a basketball or football game, track meet or golf tournament.

 Fun and Education